gsn9/SugarSpice/docs/reference/tutorials.rst

 * ``Group = Dependencies`` specifies Kernels required in order to furnsh these kernels and extract meaningful data, in this case, an LSK.
 Usually, this is an LSK or SCLK.
 Sometimes includes Kernels for other reference frames.
 * ``Group = Selection`` specifies the criteria for selecting a particular kernel, in this case, the start and stop time range, the path of the Kernel and the Kernel quality.

-for binary kernels, these DB files are generally not hand written, instead the higher level information is written into a script, usually named ``makedb`` with information on required time kernels, and regexes for different kernel qualities and the kernel type.
+For binary kernels, these DB files are generally not hand written, instead the higher level information is written into a script, usually named ``makedb`` with information on required time kernels, and regexes for different kernel qualities and the kernel type.

 **Makedb script, ``$ISISDATA/messenger/kernels/spk/makedb``**